Solvabl/Mukherjee-2025/README.md

-# 🧪 ASAP Image Analysis - Data Compilation Toolkit
+# 🧪 Image Analysis - Data Compilation Toolkit

 This repository contains a set of Python scripts developed to automate and standardize the compilation of quantitative data from immunohistochemistry image analyses performed using ImageJ/Fiji.
 These analyses include soma count and morphology of Iba1-positive microglia, arborisation features, and protein expression intensity for TH, DAT, and tdTomato in striatal regions of the mouse brain.